In this exhaustive guide, I will break down all BMW X5 generations, highlighting BMW X5’s best years to buy and the worst BMW X5 years to avoid.

 2019, 2022, 2023, and 2024 are unquestionably the finest BMW X5 years in fourth generation lineage.

-BMW’s focus on refining and improving the X5 becomes evident in the 2019, 2022, 2023, and presumably the 2024 models.
+BMW’s focus on refining and improving the X5 becomes apparent in the 2019, 2022, 2023, and presumably the 2024 models.

-By 2022, BMW had introduced a wide array of technological advancements.
+By 2022, BMW had introduced a broad array of technological advancements.
 The iDrive 7.0 system, standard on these models, offered an intuitive interface combined with voice-controlled features.
 Apple CarPlay and Android Auto became standard, ensuring seamless smartphone integration.

 Safety, as always, was crucial.
 The 2022 model saw the addition of the BMW’s Driving Assistant Professional package, providing drivers with semi-autonomous driving capabilities and enhanced lane-keeping assist.